na-na-hi/renget/archive/Six_Star.md

 PvE is defined as a general category for anything that isn't Arena or CB such as Event SP, Dungeons, Luna Tower, Special Dungeon, etc...

+Last Updated: March 17th, 2024
-Last Updated: Jan 11th, UE2s have been taken into consideration, so units will be re-considered during their release.
+UE2s have been taken into consideration, so units will be re-considered during their release.
 [TOC2]

 ## -> Kyaru ![Dark](https://pomf2.lain.la/f/st1ub3t9.png)<-